AK-Homberger/M5Stack-NMEA-2000-Display-CAN-BUS/README.md

 # M5Stack-NMEA-2000-Display-CAN-BUS
 This repository shows how to use the M5Stack as NMEA 2000 Display and WiFi Gateway.
+The M5Stack is receiving the data dirctly from the CAN bus.

 The M5 Stack has a limited number of GPIO pins available.
 But pins 2 (TX) and 5 (RX) are working.